Localization and flexibilization in symplectic geometry: Introduction

-Gromov's result~\cite{gromov_hprinciple} was generalized by Cieliebak-Eliashberg \cite{CE12} and Murphy \cite{Murphy11}, who showed that there is a special class of \textit{flexible} Weinstein structures satisfying the following h-principle: If two flexible structures $X_1, X_2$ are diffeomorphic (plus a bit of bundle-theoretic data), then they are actually symplectomorphic.
-In fact, for any Weinstein manifold $X$, Cieliebak and Eliashberg \cite{CE12} construct the \textit{flexibilization} $X_{flex}$ of $X$, a flexible Weinstein manifold that is diffeomorphic (but not symplectomorphic) to $X$.
-Just like for topological localization, $X_{flex}$ is constructed by replacing all standard Weinstein handles of $X$ with `flexible' Weinstein handles.
-The h-principle implies that the Weinstein homotopy class of $X_{flex}$ is unique and has the following properties, analogous to the properties of localization of topological spaces:
+Gromov's result~\cite{gromov_hprinciple} was generalized by Cieliebak-Eliashberg~\cite{CE12} and Murphy~\cite{Murphy11}, who showed that there is a special class of \textit{flexible} Weinstein structures satisfying the following h-principle: If two Weinstein manifolds $X_1, X_2$ with flexible structures are diffeomorphic (plus a bit of bundle-theoretic data), then they are actually symplectomorphic.
+In fact, for any Weinstein manifold $X$, Cieliebak and Eliashberg, Ch.7~\cite{CE12}, construct the \textit{flexibilization} $X_{flex}$ of $X$, a flexible Weinstein manifold that is diffeomorphic (but not symplectomorphic) to $X$.
+Just as with Sullivan's model of localization for CW complexes, $X_{flex}$ is constructed by replacing all standard Weinstein handles of $X$ with `flexible' Weinstein handles, where attaching spheres are \textit{loose Legendrians} \cite{Murphy11}. $X_{flex}$ has the following properties, analogous to the properties of localization of topological spaces: